 “Go to Muslim places like Bosnia or Abu Dhabi.”

-Inside the police station, their bags and bodies were checked thoroughly and a list of their belongings was made.
+Once inside, their bags and bodies were checked thoroughly and a list of their belongings was made.
 Finger prints of one finger each were taken, and also a photo of their faces.
 They had to provide their names, birth dates and addresses in their home country.
 The police checked their phones and also wrote down their phone numbers.
-All their belongings were kept by the officers, but finally returned during the push-back.
+All their belongings were kept by the officers, but finally returned during the pushback.

 The officers asked them again for detailed information about the journey from Algeria to Slovenia.
 They finally informed the officers about the exact route they took from Bosnia, which they had been intending to keep secret at first.
 An Arabic translator was present.

 During the interrogation, the two individuals asked for asylum again.
 They stressed that they were not safe in Algeria and needed asylum.
 But again they were told that it was not possible for Algerians to request asylum.
 The officers apologized, claiming it was not in their power to give them asylum.
 Instead, they had to execute the political decision to push people back.